"Finding Your Voice With Oil and Cold Wax"

 About the Instructor

-After retirement from teaching Mathematics for over 30 years, Kathy Elliott began her adventure engaging the right side of her brain.
+After retirement from teaching Mathematics for over 30 years, Kathy Elliot began her adventure engaging the right side of her brain.
 Starting with watercolor and realism, she moved into abstraction with collage, acrylic, and oil and cold wax.
 She has taken numerous classes and workshops both locally as well as out of state since 2007.
-Her oil and cold wax training has been with Rebecca Crowell, Lisa Pressman, Cindy Walker and Melinda Cootsona.
+Her oil and cold wax training has been with Rebecca Crowell, Lisa Pressman, Cindy Walker, and Melinda Cootsona.
 Kathy's work has received awards in local as well as international exhibitions.
-She continues to study and learn new techniques, trying to capture all that has eluded her, and loving the surprises that come with experimentation.
+She continues to study and learn new techniques while trying to capture all that has eluded her and loving the surprises that come with experimentation.

 Oil and Cold Wax Supply List

 If you have any questions, email me! email@example.com

 • Assortment of oil paints – A variety of colors, some opaque, some transparent, lights and darks.
 You will layer colors and not need to mix, they tend to mix on the painting as you work.
 I also like to have a larger tube of white.